ese5180/iot-venture-f25-spam/README.md

 SRS 02 – The firmware shall run on Zephyr RTOS and integrate the Memfault SDK for remote diagnostics.
 SRS 03 – In Automatic mode, the system shall sample sensors every 5 s and compare results against the stored thresholds.
 SRS 04 – The system shall detect continuous threshold violations over 60 s and then trigger haptic feedback via vibration/DC motors.
-SRS 05 – The mobile app shall receive real-time updates over BLE and forward data to the doctor’s dashboard via a secure internet API.
+SRS 05 – The mobile app shall receive real-time updates over BLE when the motion in the motors in implemented and forward data to the doctor’s dashboard via a secure internet API.